-Monday - Friday 5:30 am - 11:30 pm Saturday 8:00 am - 11:30 pm Sunday 1:00 pm - 11:30 pm
+Monday - Friday 5:30 am - 11:30 pm

-Personnel: Patrick Sinnema, Director
+Saturday 8:00 am - 11:30 pm

-Website: Nwciowa.edu/fitness
+Personnel: Patrick Sinnema, Director Phone: 712-707-7230 Website: Nwciowa.edu/fitness

 The RSC is an integral part of Northwestern's total educational program.
 The program is founded on a commitment to Jesus Christ as Lord of all areas of life.
 The RSC reflects that commitment by providing opportunity for leisure time to be made profitable for Christian growth.
 The RSC is open at designated times during the academic year.
 A special schedule will be in effect during college holidays and vacations.
 Hours for various service areas are subject to change.